delta-io/delta/benchmarks/README.md

     FILE UPLOAD: Uploaded /home/hadoop/20220126-191336-test-report.json to s3:// ...
     SUCCESS
     ```

 The above metrics are also written to a json file and uploaded to the given path.
 Please verify that both the table and report are generated in that path.

+#### Run 1GB TPC-DS
+Now that you are familiar with how the framework runs the workload, you can try running the small scale TPC-DS benchmark.

+1. Load data as Delta tables: `./run-benchmark.py --cluster-hostname <HOSTNAME> -i <PEM_FILE> --benchmark-path <BENCHMARK_PATH> --benchmark tpcds-1gb-delta-load`

+2. Run queries on Delta tables: `./run-benchmark.py --cluster-hostname <HOSTNAME> -i <PEM_FILE> --benchmark-path <BENCHMARK_PATH> --benchmark tpcds-1gb-delta`

+### Run 3TB TPC-DS
+Finally, you are all set up to run the full scale benchmark.
+Similar to the 1GB benchmark, run the following

+1. Load data as Delta tables: `./run-benchmark.py --cluster-hostname <HOSTNAME> -i <PEM_FILE> --benchmark-path <BENCHMARK_PATH> --benchmark tpcds-3tb-delta-load`

+2. Run queries on Delta tables: `./run-benchmark.py --cluster-hostname <HOSTNAME> -i <PEM_FILE> --benchmark-path <BENCHMARK_PATH> --benchmark tpcds-3tb-delta`

+Compare the results using the generated JSON files.

 ## Internals of the framework